std106339/pibookgr/_quotes/osborne-future.md

 ---
 title: osborne-ubiquitous
-text: 'The future lies in designing and selling computers that people don't realize are computer at all.'
+text: 'The future lies in designing and selling computers that people do not realize are computer at all.'
 person: Adam Osborne
 layout: quote
 header: no